Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Comprehending_Commands.md

 # removing file
 In a practical scenario we need to remove the unwanted files or the files that are needed no longer.
 In such cases `rm` command is helpful.
 The `rm` command is used to remove files.
-<p> In this level  we need to remove the `delete_me` file from our home directory.
+In this level  we need to remove the `delete_me` file from our home directory.
 At first we run the `ls` command to check if the file is there in the directory.
 Once confirmed, we use the `rm delete_me` command to remove the file.
 We check if the file has been deleted or not by using the `ls` command again.
-To obtain the flag we run the `/challenge/check`. </p>
+To obtain the flag we run the `/challenge/check`.